Reporters Without Borders: Press Freedom Prize

-A Netizen Prize was introduced in 2010, in partnership with Google, recognising individuals, including bloggers and cyber-dissidents, who have advanced freedom of information online through investigative reporting or other initiatives.
+RSF's Netizen Prize was introduced in 2010, in partnership with Google, recognising individuals, including bloggers and cyber-dissidents, who have advanced freedom of information online through investigative reporting or other initiatives.

 Press freedom predator list

-RSF also lists the world's worst press freedom 'predators' every few years.
+RSF has also listed the world's worst press freedom 'predators' in 2001, 2009-11, 2013, 2016, and 2021.

 Publications

 In addition to its country, regional and thematic reports, RSF publishes a photography book 100 Photos for Press Freedom as a tool for advocacy and a fundraiser.
 The organization says it raised nearly a quarter of its funds in 2018 from book sales.

 Annual reports

 RSF issues a report annually.
 RSF said that 110 journalists were killed in the course of their work in 2015.
 In 2016, RSF stated that, there were 348 imprisoned journalists and 52 hostages.
 Nearly two-thirds of imprisoned journalists were in Turkey, China, Syria, Egypt and Iran.
 RSF's 2018 report stated that over 80 journalists were killed, 348 were currently imprisoned, and another 60 were being held hostage.